-Small group tuition is defined as one teacher or professional educator working with two to five pupils together in a group.
-This arrangement enables the teacher to focus exclusively on a small number of learners, usually in a separate classroom or working area.
+Small group tuition is defined as one teacher, trained teaching assistant or tutor working with two to five pupils together in a group.
+This arrangement enables the teaching to focus exclusively on a small number of learners, usually in a separate classroom or working area.
 Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.

-Overall, evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
-Tuition in groups of two has a slightly higher impact than in groups of three, but a slightly lower impact than one to one tuition.
-Some studies suggest that greater feedback from the teacher, more sustained engagement in smaller groups, or work which is more closely matched to learners’ needs explains this impact.
+Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
+Some studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners’ needs explains this impact.
 Once group size increases above six or seven there is a noticeable reduction in effectiveness.

-However, although the above pattern is broadly consistent, there is some variability in impact within the existing evidence.
+Although the rule “the smaller the better” there is some variability in impact within the existing evidence.
 For example, in reading, small group teaching can sometimes be more effective than either one to one or paired tuition.
 It may be that in these cases reading practice can be efficiently organised so that all the pupils stay fully engaged as each take their turn, such as in Guided Reading.

 Given the uncertainty and the lower cost, small group tuition may be a sensible approach to trial before considering to one to one tuition.

 Impact tends to be greater in primary schools (+4 months) than secondary schools, which has fewer studies overall and a lower impact (+2 months).

 Most of the research on small group tuition has been conducted on reading and there is a greater impact, on average (+ 4 months).
 The studies in mathematics show a slightly smaller positive impact (+ 3 months).